A creative approach to teaching and learning

 Registration & Fees

-The certification course fee is $600.
-You may register for the course online.
-A $150 nonrefundable deposit is due by May 10 (*refundable only if the class is canceled because of low enrollment).
+You may register for either course online.
+Minimally, a $150 nonrefundable deposit is due by April 1 (*refundable only if the class is canceled because of low enrollment).
 The balance of payment for the course is due on or before the first day of classes.

 Graduate Credit